pythings/PythingsOS/README.md

 - Create a new commit in this repo
 - Create a new version tag for the new commit
 - Push the new commit and tag
+- Copy artifacts into the build folder of PythingsData
+- Commit and push
+- Return the two new hashes for PythingsOS and PythingsData

 ### Manual processes